Elonsoft/esfront/CONTRIBUTING.md

 Please follow the coding style of the project.
 We use eslint, prettier and stylelint, so if possible, enable linting in your editor to get real-time feedback.

-- `yarn lint` checks the code style.
+- `npm run lint` checks the code style.
-- `yarn prettier:check` checks the code formatting.
+- `npm run prettier:check` checks the code formatting.
-- `yarn prettier:write` reformats the code.
+- `npm run prettier:write` reformats the code.

 When you submit a Pull Request, they are run again by our continuous integration tools.